 The event was held on the rooftop of the Convention Center and you could not have asked for a prettier evening.
 Just look at that sky!

 The Hawaiian Airlines team and I made our way through the food offerings, devouring every bite we discovered.
-After attending other food events with big named stars who have to prepare their food under extraordinary circumstances, often impacting the delivery and taste of the food, I can honestly say that I did not have one bite a food that wasn’t exceptional.
+After attending other food events with big named stars who have to prepare their food under extraordinary circumstances, often impacting the delivery and taste of the food, I can honestly say that I did not have one bite of food that wasn’t exceptional.

 I don’t go to a lot of food festivals anymore, they are just too crowded, the people get rowdy and sometimes the food (understanding the constrained circumstances that they are prepared under) isn’t always top-notch.
 But, this event, it totally blew me away and I would come back again in a heartbeat!
 The event was sold out, but the numbers were very manageable.
-I never felt crowded our pushed.
+I never felt crowded or pushed.
 If I did wait in a line, it was a quick line.
-The flow of the crowds was well thought out, everything planned and organized to the greatest detail.
+The flow of the crowds was well thought out, everything was planned and organized to the greatest detail.
 Hawaii Food and Wine Festival team – you rock!